ucnl/ucnl.github.io/documentation/EN/RWLT/RWLT_Users_Manual_en.md

 - from each sonoacoustic receiver of the buoy there must be a direct line of sight to the positioned underwater object
 - it is not recommended to place buoys close to the shore, port infrastructure facilities, ships
 - the size of the navigation base (the average size of the rectangle formed by buoys on the surface of the water) should not be less than the maximum depth of the positioned object
-- the size of the navigation base should be slightly larger than the intended area of ​​work
+- the size of the navigation base should be slightly larger than the intended area of work

 > _**WARNING!**_
 > Buoys are not underwater devices and are designed to operate on the surface of the water.
 Although the protection class implies a short-term overlap of the device with a wave, it is worth remembering that the built-in radio equipment (GNSS module and radio modem) cannot work in such conditions!